It’s thought that two in every ten adults in the UK experience hearing loss. There are many easily detectable signs to identify this.

 Speech testing (Audiometry)

 This group of tests is plotted on an audiogram which shows your hearing sensitivity.
-It answers the question of whether or not your hearing sensitivity is within normal range, or if there is a hearing loss that is outside of the range of normal.
+It answers the question of whether or not your hearing sensitivity is within the normal range, or if there is a hearing loss.
 The test results are also used as a tool to reveal any asymmetry (hearing sensitivity that is not equal between the two ears).
-The audiometric configuration (the “shape” of the thresholds) and the rest of the group of tests also give us information toward a diagnosis of ear abnormalities.
+The audiometric configuration (the “shape” of the thresholds) and the rest of the group of tests also give me information toward a diagnosis of ear abnormalities.

 This battery of tests involves carefully listening through headphones that are placed over the ears or insert earphones that are placed in the ear canals.
 Next, pure tones will be presented through the headphones or insert earphones, as well as through a bone conduction vibrator on a headband that is placed behind the ear.
 You will listen for the softest level you can detect, and will push a button or raise your hand in response.
 This will determine your hearing thresholds.

 Words will be presented at a comfortable listening level and you will have to repeat them.
-This test gives us further information on the status of your inner ear function.
-It can help diagnose nerve damage/deterioration and is a good indicator of possible benefit from a hearing aid.
-This group of tests is plotted on our system which allows us to assess the impact that your hearing loss is having on your understanding of speech sounds.
+This test gives me further information on the status of your inner ear function.
+It can help diagnose nerve damage/deterioration and is a good indicator of the possible benefit from a hearing aid.
+This group of tests is plotted on my system which allows me to assess the impact that your hearing loss is having on your understanding of speech sounds.
 The test results are used as a tool to reveal exactly how your loss is effecting your understanding of speech in both quiet and noisy situations.
-This test and the rest of the group of tests also give us information toward a diagnosis of ear abnormalities.
-This test is also an excellent tool for assisting us in the recommendation of suitable hearing aids because it allows us to define the sounds in speech that you have most difficulty with.
+This test and the rest of the group of tests also give me information toward a diagnosis of ear abnormalities.
+This test is also an excellent tool for assisting me in the recommendation of suitable hearing aids because it allows me to define the sounds in speech that you have the most difficulty with.

-If you are a suitable candidate for hearing aids, we will then move onto a hearing aid benefit assessment.
-During this test we use our fitting suite to fit a set of suitable hearing aids to your defined loss.
-This will allow us to test if you will benefit from hearing aids, it will also allow you to begin to understand the benefits.
+If you are a suitable candidate for hearing aids, I will then move onto a hearing aid benefit assessment.
+During this test, I use my fitting suite to fit a set of suitable hearing aids to your defined loss.
+This will allow me to test if you will benefit from hearing aids, it will also allow you to begin to understand the benefits.

-Depending upon your choices we then schedule a second appointment which would be where we fit your hearing system, this will include:
+Depending upon your choices I may then schedule a second appointment which would be where I fit your hearing instruments, this will include:

-After the fitting of the hearing system we will see you again to discuss your progress, where we can;
+After the fitting of your new hearing system I will see you again to discuss your progress, where I can;

 NB.
-It's a good idea to take notes of situations you found great but also situations where you think we can adjust your system.
+It's a good idea to take notes of situations you found really good but also importantly situations where you think there may be an adjustment needed.

-Audiological Rehabilitation - we will help you get used to your hearing system and support you through the process of hearing the sounds that you have been missing out on.
+Audiological Rehabilitation - I will help you get used to your new hearing instruments and support you through the process of hearing the sounds that you have been missing out on.

-If at any time you need to see us or need advice on your hearing system, just call us to make an appointment and we are happy to help.
-Getting used to your hearing system can take time and we understand this, so this is why we are always happy to see you so you can get the best out of your hearing system.
-Our promise to you is to support you right from your hearing assessment through to any reviews and check ups that are necessary.
+If at any time you need to see me or need advice on your hearing aids, just call me to make an appointment and I will be happy to help.
+Getting used to your hearing instruments can take time and I understand this, so this is why I am always happy to see you.
+This will allow you to get the best from your new hearing system.
+My promise to you is to support you right from your hearing assessment through to any reviews and check-ups that are necessary.